WICG/local-font-access/README.md

 ## What’s all this then?

 Professional-quality design and graphics tools have historically been difficult to deliver on the web.
+These tools provide extensive typographic features and controls as core capabilities.

 One stumbling block has been an inability to access and use the full variety of professionally constructed and hinted fonts which designers have locally installed.
 The web's answer to this situation has been the introduction of [Web Fonts](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Web_fonts) which are loaded dynamically by browsers and are subsequently available to use via CSS.
 This level of flexibility enables some publishing use-cases but fails to fully enable high-fidelity, platform independent vector-based design tools for several reasons:

 * System font engines (and browser stacks) may display certain glyphs differently.
 These differences are necessary, in general, to create fidelity with the underlying OS (so web content doesn't "look wrong").
 These differences reduce consistency for applications that span across multiple platforms, e.g. when pixel-accurate layout and rendering is required.
 * Design tools need access to font bytes to do their own OpenType layout implementation and allow design tools to hook in at lower levels, for actions such as performing vector filters or transforms on the glyph shapes.
-* Developers may have custom font handling strategies for their applications that they are bringing to the web.
+* Developers may have custom font handling strategies for their applications they are bringing to the web.
 To use these stacks, they usually require direct access to font data, something web fonts do not provide.
 * Some fonts may not be licensed for delivery over the web.
 For example, Linotype has a license for some fonts that only includes desktop use.

 We propose a two-part API to help address this gap: